Thursday, December 22, 2022

 Chemistry of ACh.

 ACh is synthesized from Acetyl CoA and Choline.
 Acetyl CoA is the end product of glucose metabolism; choline is either locally produced by the nerve cells from another amino acid serine or taken up from the blood.
 Chemically choline is a Quaternary ammonium compound, acts almost like a vitamin in humans, except that it can be obtained from another amino acid.
 Eggs, organ meat, fish, milk and beans are good dietary sources of choline.
-Excess choline can cause low BP, weakness, increased sweating, fishy body odor, liver and cardiac problems.
-A deficiency of choline causes non-alcoholic fatty liver, muscle damage and Hyperhomocysteinemia (high Homocysteine blood level).
+Excess choline can cause low BP, weakness, increased sweating, fishy body odor, liver disease and cardiac problems.
+A deficiency of choline causes non-alcoholic fatty liver, muscle damage and hyperhomocysteinemia (high Homocysteine blood level).

-Neurons take up free choline via the 1.Na+/Choline transporter,2. a degradation product of ACh by the enzyme Acetylcholinesterase from the synaptic cleft and 3. also from blood as shown in the diagram below.
+Neurons take up free choline via the 1.Na+/Choline transporter,2. a degradation product of ACh by the enzyme Acetylcholinesterase from the synaptic cleft and, 3. also from blood as shown in the diagram below.

 Synthesis of ACh.